UK police confirm body found in search for missing former TVNZ cameraman

 Day is a former TVNZ camera operator from Auckland.
 It is understood the couple had moved from New Zealand to Bristol in January.

-A number of his former TVNZ colleagues including Breakfast host Jenny-May Clarkson and reporters Kimberlee Downs and Andrew Macfarlane had earlier posted on social media, also urging help.
+A number of his former TVNZ colleagues - including Andrew Macfarlane and Daniel Faitaua - reacted with shock to the news.

+Macfarlane, who is based in Australia, said Day was a "brilliantly talented camera operator" who will be missed.

 "The frustrating thing is that his phone is on and they're not tracking it," she said earlier.